davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

                   fi
           - save_cache:
               key: pmd-v6.0.1
               paths:
                   - pmd-bin-6.0.1
           - run:
               name: Run Static Analysis
               command: |
                   pmd-bin-6.0.1/bin/run.sh pmd -d . -R $RULESET -f text -l apex -r static-analysis.txt
           - store_artifacts:
               path: static-analysis.txt

-All we need to do, then, is add an XML rule set file to our repository and put its name in the CircleCI `$RULESET` environment variable.
+All we need to do, then, is commit an XML rule set file to our repository and put its name in the CircleCI `$RULESET` environment variable.
 A simple workflow definition at the end of `config.yml` ensures that the static analysis runs alongside the existing build process:

     workflows:
       version: 2